galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 In this tutorial we are interested in determing the antimicrobial resistance genes.

-As training data we use plasmids from a dataset (created by Li, Ruichao et al.) used for evaluation of the efficiency of MDR plasmid sequencing by MinION platform.
+As training data we use plasmids from a dataset (created by {% cite LiXie2018 %}) used for evaluation of the efficiency of MDR plasmid sequencing by MinION platform.
 In the experiment, 12 MDR plasmid-bearing strains were selected for plasmid extraction, including *E. coli, S. typhimurium*, *V. parahaemolyticus*, and *K. pneumoniae*.

 > ### {% icon details %} More details about datasets